HeikoBlomenkamp/100-days-of-code/r1-log.md

 sololearn.com: Created a VanillaJS Practice Page.
 Studied The C Programming Language, and Java (textbook).
 Installed a virtual machine.

 ### R1D79
+sololearn.com: Added chapter about declaring and assigning vars, and modified some style; repetition of PHP.
+Read in a book about SEO.

+### R1D80